cobalthq/cobalt-product-public-docs/content/en/Getting started/What to Expect/report-contents.md

 ### Test Cases that Thwarted Exploitation Attempts

-This section lists the tests that we performed that did _not_ find vulnerabilities when we tested your asset.
+This section lists the tests that did _not_ find vulnerabilities while testing your asset.

 ## Methodology